mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 Including some basic gesture analysis.
 This is explore in more detail in a chapter on Methodoolgy.

-This was particualary valuable in the Key Door Person interchange where meaning was not clear before looking at video.
+This was particularly valuable in the Key Door Person interchange where meaning was not clear before looking at video.

 #### Patterns of Activity in Vignette A